 Although originally kept in the wardrobe for mourning, black is now worn for various occasions by many fashion followers.
 Similar to red, black can be perceived as the colour of self-assurance – 56% of women said that it inspired confidence.
 Other comments included that the colour black made the wearer appear more intelligent and sexy – perfect for a first date!

 Black is renowned for being worn at classy events.
 Too much black can be overpowering, so if you opt for a black shirt you should avoid pairing it with a black jacket, pants and shoes too.
 It is a versatile colour so don’t be afraid to mix and match, for example, denim jeans and a black shirt is a good casual outfit for many events.

 White was another colour that rated high in terms of clothing.
 It was perceived to be the least arrogant colour and instead gave off the impression that the wearer was full of optimism!

 A white shirt is a nice and classic look for when you are trying to impress at a formal event.
 However, during research, it was the definitive white t-shirt and jeans combo that caught women’s eyes and was perceived to be the more attractive look for a man.

-There are also some colours to avoid when it comes to choosing a shirt.
+There are also some colours to avoid when it comes to choosing colour shirts.
 In many surveys revolving around the attractiveness of colour, orange and brown consistently performed poorly.
 They often are perceived as quite boring, drab colours although a bright orange shirt could brighten up an outfit nicely on a summer’s day.

 Pink didn’t go down very well either.
 Only 5% of people thought that intelligent people would wear this colour!

-When choosing a coloured shirt consider the following tips too:
+When choosing colour shirts consider the following tips too: